snagori28/snagori28/README.md

 ---

-> Let's transform operations with data—not just by measuring performance, but by engineering better outcomes.
+> Let's transform business operations with data—not just by measuring performance, but by engineering better outcomes.